 New Study: No Scientific Reason to Discriminate against LGBT Parents

-October 25, 2012 by Ellen Kahn, Family Project Director
+October 25, 2012 by Ellen Kahn, Director of the Children, Youth & Families Program

 A new UCLA study is just the latest piece of scientific evidence to reiterate the fact that gay and lesbian people make sound parents and provide healthy, nurturing homes for kids in need.
 The findings of the report stand in stark contrast to the empty rhetoric tossed about irresponsibly by many who oppose LGBT equality.
 Groups like the Family Research Council and the National Organization for Marriage love to directly tarnish the ability of gays and lesbians to rear children, but there is simply no reliable scientific evidence on their side.